laviodias/galactic-fishing/README.md

 Open your browser and navigate to the address provided in the console (usually `http://localhost:3000/` for `serve` or `http://localhost:4173/` for Vite's preview).
 This will allow you to test the application as it would be in a production environment, including the PWA features.

+### Production deploy

+This application is deployed on https://laviovale.com

 ## Bundle Size Optimization

 Several strategies have been employed to minimize the application's bundle size: